adaanene/Web_Solution_with_Wordpress/project_6.md

 ## SET UP A WEB SERVER

-1. Create an EC2 instance with RedHat Server in AWS and name is "Web Server"
+1. Create an EC2 instance with RedHat Server in AWS and name it "Web Server"

 2. Follow the steps in this [video](https://www.youtube.com/watch?v=HPXnXkBzIHw) to add 3 EBS volumes of 10GB to your Web Server.